Political polarization

 Political polarization (spelt polarisation in British English, Australian English, and New Zealand English) is the divergence of political attitudes away from the center, towards ideological extremes.
-Scholars distinguish between ideological polarization (differences between the policy positions) and affective polarization (an emotional dislike and distrust of political out-groups).
+Scholars distinguish between ideological polarization (differences in the policy positions) and affective polarization (an emotional dislike and distrust of political out-groups).

 Most discussions of polarization in political science consider polarization in the context of political parties and democratic systems of government.
 In two-party systems, political polarization usually embodies the tension of its binary political ideologies and partisan identities.
-However, some political scientists assert that contemporary polarization depends less on policy differences on a left and right scale but increasingly on other divisions such as religious against secular, nationalist against globalist, traditional against modern, or rural against urban.
+However, some political scientists assert that contemporary polarization is less dependent on policy differences between left-wing and right-wing ideologies and is increasingly influenced by other divisions, such as religious against secular, nationalist against globalist, traditional against modern, or rural against urban.
 Polarization is associated with the process of politicization.

+During the ongoing third wave of autocratization that has been ongoing since 2010, V-Dem has recorded that political polarization is increasing across nearly every region of the world, including in the United States, Europe, sub-Saharan Africa, Latin America, and South and Southeast Asia.

 Definitions and measurements

 Polarization in itself is typically understood as "a prominent division or conflict that forms between major groups in a society or political system and that is marked by the clustering and radicalisation of views and beliefs at two distant and antagonistic poles." as defined by the Institute for Integrated Transitions and Ford Foundation.
 Political scientists typically distinguish between two levels of political polarization: elite and mass.
 "Elite polarization" focuses on the polarization of the political elites, like party organizers and elected officials.
 "Mass polarization" (or popular polarization) focuses on the polarization of the masses, most often the electorate or general public.